carloscesarcamilo/carloscesarcamilo/README.md

 - 👋 Hi, I’m @carloscesarcamilo
-- 👀 I’m interested in freebsd system
+- 👀 I’m interested in System Administrator
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning openzfs jails security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...